kaist-ina/BWA-MEME/README.md

 make -j<num_threads>

 # Print version and Mode of compiled binary executable
-# bwa-meme binary autoselects the binary with CPU instruction supported (SSE, AVX2, AVX512 ...)
+# bwa-meme binary automatically choose the binary based on the SIMD instruction supported (SSE, AVX2, AVX512 ...)
 ./bwa-meme version

 # For bwa-meme with mode 1 or 2 see below